-10 Tips for Evernote Users - Digital Inspiration
+10 Tips for Evernote Users

 Like Google Drive, Evernote supports OCR and lets you search for text inside images and even handwritten notes.
 For instance, you can use the phone camera to snap restaurant menus and forward the photographs to your Evernote.
 The next time you want to order “Okra Masala”, you can just search in Evernote and it will show all the restaurant menus where that dish is available.

-Bonus tip: Put recoType:handwritten or recoType:picture in the search box to see all your notes whose content can be extracted using OCR.
+Bonus tip: Put recoTypeor recoType in the search box to see all your notes whose content can be extracted using OCR.

 6. Use Nested Tags